-New Study Proves Coral Bleaching Unrelated to Sunlight Exposure
+Coral Bleaching and Sunlight Exposure

 Because the observed effect included damage to the tiny algae that coexist with coral reef, and the formation of free radicals that have been seen forming on the algae and coral during periods of light exposure, the assumption was that the sunlight drove the process.
 This lead many to believe that the increased levels of UVB and UVA due to loss of the ozone layer, and the overheating of the atmosphere is combining to damage the algae that help protect and nourish the coral reef systems.

-But the new research, led by Dr. Arthur Grossman from the Carnegie Institute, determined that the damage to the algae also equally occurs during darkness – meaning that it is unrelated to sunlight exposure.
+The research, led by Dr. Arthur Grossman from the Carnegie Institute, determined that the damage to the algae also equally occurs during darkness – meaning that it is unrelated to sunlight exposure.

 This doesn’t mean the process is unrelated to the ocean’s warming, however.
 But now researchers are beginning to get a better view of the process as it relates to the increase in carbon in the atmosphere, and the subsequent acidification of the oceans that occurs as carbon is taken in by the world’s oceans.